openfaas/docs/docs/deployment/troubleshooting.md

 * You are using a private registry, but haven't configured any image pull secrets.
 See: [Kubernetes deployment instructions](https://docs.openfaas.com/deployment/kubernetes/)
 * You haven't created a secret which is required for your function to start.
 Check your function request or stack.yml, and create any missing secrets.
 * Your function is crashing due to an error in your code, check the logs.

+### I think my function's name is too long

+When using Kubernetes, a function's name should be no longer than 45 characters if it also mounts a secret.
+This is due to how the projected volume for the Pod's secrets is named.

 ### My function is timing out